muon-data/muon/README.md

 farewell: Be seeing you.
 ```

-Because values cannot contain line feeds, text definitions must be **appended**
+Because values cannot contain *line feeds*, text definitions must be
-to represent them.
-This is done with a **text append** separator, which is `:>`
+**appended** to represent them.
+This is done with a **text append** separator,
-instead of the usual `: ` between the key and value.
-A line feed will be
+which is `:>` instead of the usual `: ` between the key and value.
+A *line
-inserted before each appended value.
+feed* is inserted before each appended value.

-When appending, a **blank** key should be used — a sequence of spaces with the
+When appending, use a **blank** key — a sequence of spaces with the same number
-same number of characters as the key.
+of characters as the key.

 ```muon
 lyric: Out in the garden